Naidh/LeakedMods/ServersMods/bots/Beaubot-RenamedBots-1.0.0/README.md

-# EmuTarkov -- Renamed Bots
+# [private] -- Renamed Bots

-This mod provides random English names to replace the 1,786 random Russian names for bots in EmuTarkov.
+This mod provides random English names to replace the 1,786 random Russian names for bots in [private].
 Currently bot modding is not implemented, so you will need to copy this mod directly into the DB/bots folders.
-The names list is compiled from EFT Twitch Streamers and the Tarkov Leaderboards.
+The names list is compiled from [private] Twitch Streamers and the [private] Leaderboards.

 I personally only use these names to replace the USEC/BEAR PMC names, but it should work if you wanted to use these in place of the Russian Scav names as well.